 And while this trend – dwindling print run, decreasing number of people reading print newspapers, less number of journalists – has been happening for the past 5-10 years, the phase of change has gone faster the past two years.

-The massive change in people’s reading habits has had a catastrophic impact on newspapers and other traditional media companies who used to generate a majority of their income and profit from print advertising.
+The massive change in people’s reading habits has had a catastrophic impact on newspapers and other traditional media companies.

 Some of the headlines paint the painful and slow demise of printed newspapers: